radiac/django-tagulous/tagulous/docs/forms.rst

 you will need to add it to your project's static files, and add the relative path under ``STATIC_URL`` to the appropriate ``TAGULOUS_`` settings.

-The included adaptors have their path names stored in ``constants.py``:
+The included adaptors have their path names stored in ``tagulous.constants``:

 ``PATH_SELECT2_ADAPTOR``
     The default adaptor for `Select2 <https://select2.github.io/>`_.